DaseinPhaos/redirect/README.md

 [Documentation](https://daseinphaos.github.io/doc/redirect/)

-`redirect` aims to be a light weight and type safe wrapper around the DirectX12 API for the Rust Programming Language.
+`redirect` aims to be a lightweight and type-safe wrapper around the DirectX12 API for the Rust Programming Language.

-**Warning**: This is a Windows 10 only crate.
-Using under other toolchains would lead to a compilation failure.
+This is a Windows 10 only crate.
+Using under other toolchains would be a no-op.

 ## Why Bother